andrewmurphy353/curo/README.md

 [![codecov](https://codecov.io/gh/andrewmurphy353/curo/branch/main/graph/badge.svg?token=YOLLETTV0K)](https://codecov.io/gh/andrewmurphy353/curo)
 ![GitHub](https://img.shields.io/github/license/andrewmurphy353/curo.svg)

+**December 2024**: I've developed a Flutter application using this library, which is now **[available as a web application](https://pwa.curocalc.app)**.
+My goal is to launch it as an Android app once all issues are resolved.
+To do this, I need **20 testers** to sign up on Google Play for beta testing.
+If you're interested in helping out, please **contact me**!

-<u>October 2024</u>: I no longer have access to the g-mail account associated with the Curo [pub.dev](https://pub.dev/packages/curo) package repository, and cannot retrieve it from the faceless monolith Google has become, so please be aware there are to be no further updates to the Curo pub.dev package.
-Download, clone or pull the repo and reference it directly from within your project pubspec.yaml file to continue to benefit from interim updates.
-Thanks.
+**October 2024**: I've lost access to the Gmail account linked to the **Curo package on [pub.dev](https://pub.dev/packages/curo)**, and Google's recovery process has been unhelpful.
+As a result, there will be **no further updates** to the Curo package on pub.dev.
+To continue receiving updates, please **download, clone, or pull the repository** and reference it directly in your `pubspec.yaml` file.
+Thank you for understanding.

 <hr/>

 A feature-rich library for performing simple to advanced instalment credit financial calculations.